luispuerto/jr.luispuerto.net/_pages/about.md

 The two main contributors to the blog are going to be his parents, [Olalla Diaz Yañez][olalla-blog] and [Luis Puerto][lpuerto-blog], but the contributions are probably going to be open in the future to almost everyone that want to share their thoughts with him and with the rest of the world.

 We are still working on how to [share pictures][1] —the most demanding thing that people ask you to share— with all of you in a safe way.
 But these days, to be honest, it's pretty difficult.
 We as parents, don't own the image, or any other thing, of our son.
 We are just he stewards of this estate and his persona.
 We are just mere custodians of it, until he is old enough to manage for himself.
-For this very reason all the content on this blog is owned by him —[copyrighted][license]— and, in consequence, by his parents until the his legal age comes or he is starting to be old enough to manage that by himself.
+For this very reason all the content on this blog is owned by him —[copyrighted][licenses]— and, in consequence, by his parents until the his legal age comes or he is starting to be old enough to manage that by himself.

 We also decided to write mainly in English, although we are thinking to create a mirror of this blog in Spanish[^1], since we think that Luis Puerto Díaz is a _true European_.
 Both his parents are Spanish but he was born in Finland.